rach-vp/trybe-exercises/01_Intro_Web_Development/04_Javascript_Introduction/4.2_Array_and_For_Loop/README.md

 ## Deepen your knowledge

-Read carefully the title and do what is asked!
+Read carefully the question titles and do what is asked!
 You are going to use the array below to complete the exercises 1 to 7:

 ```
 let numbers = [5, 9, 3, 19, 70, 8, 100, 2, 35, 27];